 New Zealand offers something for cyclists of all persuasions, from adrenalin-junkies looking for the latest white knuckle ride to those who like to combine bike riding with a spot of wine tasting.
 The Alps2Ocean ride passes through some of the South Island’s most stunning scenery while the Hauraki Rail Trail showcases the North Island’s stunning Coromandel peninsula.

 It’s an area the government is investing in.
-NZ$50 million (£25.6m) has been spent creating the Nga Haerenga, a cycle trail that will link up 19 major trails and many smaller ones to create a national circuit stretching for 2,300km.
+NZ$50 million (£25.6m) has been spent creating the Nga Haerenga, a cycle trail that has linked up 22 Great Rides and many smaller ones to create a national circuit stretching for 2,300km.
 Little wonder that New Zealand is fast becoming the new hub for cyclists.

 With jaw-dropping scenery, abundant wildlife and a proven pedigree in paddling, New Zealand is hard to beat as an all-round sea kayaking destination.
 You’ll find calm, warm-weather options (particularly in North Island), as well as white-knuckle paddles in more extreme locations such as Fiordland.